aalimzhanov/SheepyTime/README-Derrick.md

 Created a Main class to serve as the entry point of the game.
 This class will contain the main method.

+Overall I did not change much in the game logic, just the organization of the files.